caiodadauto/bspf/README.md

 ```
 git checkout v1.0
 ```
-And, create the dataset making `dvc checkout dataset.dvc`.
+And, create the dataset making `dvc pull`.